This section gives you a brief introduction to Interest and APR and how they can affect you.

 How interest rates can differ

 Interest rates will vary based on a number of factors.
 An important one is what your individual credit score is like.
 Typically you may be charged higher interest if you have a poor credit score, because the lender is taking more of a 'risk'.
-Money Advice Service has more information on this.
+Money Helper has more information on this.